The Sky Is Pink: Box office

 Being an "offbeat and niche" film targeting a mature audience in big cities, commercial expectations from The Sky Is Pink were low.
 In an interview with Hindustan Times, trade analyst Girish Johar noted the business of the film largely relied on word of mouth, saying, "It is an upmarket film, a human drama for limited audience.
 It will release only in big cities and metros."
-The film collected ₹2.50 crore on the opening day and revenue was expected to grown the next day.
+The film collected ₹2.50 crore on the opening day and revenue was expected to grow the next day.
 The film showed 60% of growth on its second day and earned ₹4 crore.
 Revenue remained static on its third day, collecting ₹4 crore for an opening weekend collection of ₹10.70 crore at the domestic box office.

 The Sky Is Pink faced strong competition from the Bollywood action thriller War and the comic book film Joker, both of which were doing business exceeding the expectations of the trade.
 The Sky Is Pink dropped over 40% on its first Monday, collecting ₹1.30 crore on its fourth day and earning ₹15.40 crore in its first week.
 The film collected ₹4.50 crore in its second week, and collections stood at approximately ₹20 crore after two weeks.
 It did not perform well at the box office.
 Trade Analyst Joginder Tuteja summarised the reason for the film's disappointing commercial performance, which he thought "deserved better", in an article published on Moneycontrol.com, blaming the "poor marketing" that "didn't really convey clearly what the film was all about", in addition to strong competition from other films.
 He also said the film's English title was its biggest problem because it was too literary and made it sound like an American and European art film.
 According to Bollywood Hungama, The Sky Is Pink grossed ₹23.85 crore in India and ₹10.56 crore overseas for a worldwide gross revenue of ₹344.1 million.